 \be n=h_n[\frac{a_{12}}{1+a_{13}y\log\enn} + \frac{1+(a_{14}/\enn)^{2y}}{(\mch/a_{15})^{a_{16}/(1+x^2)}}], \ee where $x=\pt/(a_{17}\log(10^3\enn)), y=(\pt/\mt)^{a_{18}(c_2-1)}$ , $h_n$ differs from unity only for the strange and charmed baryons and \jpsi (\enn is in units of TeV).
 Parameter $c_2$ is given below in Eq.~(\ref{eq:c2}).
 The term with parameter $a_{14}$ is introduced to describe the RHIC data.
 It is significant at LHC energies for $\pt \ll m$ only.
 Note that $n$ becomes independent of \mch at high \pt where $x > 1$.

 The factor $f_S$ is equal unity for ordinary hadrons and increases with decreasing centrality (or \mch) for other hadrons.
-It is greater for hadrons containing larger number of strange and charm (anti)quarks, which we denote by $n_s$ and $n_c$, respectively.
-For example, $n_s=1$ for K and \etz~ mesons, and $n_s=2$ for $\phi$ meson.
-We have found a simple parameterization for $f_S$ in AA collisions \be f_S=1+\frac{[a_{19}n_s+a_{20}n_c+a_{21}|B|(n_s+n_c)]^2}{(1+\pt^2/a_{22}^2)\sqrt{\mch+a_{23}}}, \ee which describes well the enhancement features of all considered hadrons containing at least one strange or charm (anti)quark ($n_s =n_c = 0$ for ordinary hadrons).
+It is greater for hadrons containing larger number of strange and charm (anti)quarks, which are denoted by $n_s$ and $n_c$, respectively.
+For example, $n_s=1$ for K and \etz~ mesons, and $n_s=2$ for the $\phi$ meson.
+A simple parametrization for $f_S$ in AA collisions is found \be f_S=1+\frac{[a_{19}n_s+a_{20}n_c+a_{21}|B|(n_s+n_c)]^2}{(1+\pt^2/a_{22}^2)\sqrt{\mch+a_{23}}}, \ee which describes well the enhancement features of all considered hadrons containing at least one strange or charm (anti)quark ($n_s =n_c = 0$ for ordinary hadrons).
 The term proportional to the hadron baryon number $B$ is introduced to better describe the production of hyperons.
-We assume the same parameter $a_{21}$ for strange and charmed baryons since the used data for the latter case are very limited.
-For the hadrons containing bottom quarks, not considered in the present study, the Eq.~(\ref{eq:fs}) can be modified accordingly.
+The same parameter $a_{21}$ for strange and charmed baryons is assumed since the data used for the latter case are very limited.
+For the hadrons containing bottom quarks, not considered in the present study, Eq.~(\ref{eq:fs}) can be modified accordingly.
 Note that $f_S$ tends to unity at $\pt>a_{22}$.
-Hence, the ratios of different particle yields in our model are independent of centrality at high \pt, as in the data~\cite{alic1}.
+Hence, the ratios of different particle yields in the present model are independent of centrality at high \pt, as in the data~\cite{alic1}.